UK denies that Johnson said 'let the bodies pile high' | Politics

 Johnson is facing a stream of allegations in newspapers about everything from his muddled initial handling of the COVID-19 crisis to questions over who financed the redecoration of his official apartment.
 The Daily Mail newspaper cited unidentified sources as saying that, in October, shortly after agreeing to a second lockdown, Johnson told a meeting in Downing Street: "No more fucking lockdowns - let the bodies pile high in their thousands."

-Defence Secretary Ben Wallace told Sky News: "It's not true - it's been categorically denied by practically everyone," and added that Johnson was focused on the COVID response.
+Defence Secretary Ben Wallace told Sky News: "It's not true."
 "We're getting into the sort of comedy chapter now of these gossip stories.
 You know - unnamed sources by unnamed advisers talking about unnamed events.
 You know - look - none of this is serious," Wallace said.

 The Daily Mail did not immediately respond to a request for comment.
-Britain has the world's fifth-worst official COVID-19 death toll, with 127,681 deaths, after the United States, Brazil, Mexico, and India, according to the Johns Hopkins University of Medicine.
+Opposition Labour Party leader Keir Starmer said he was astonished to read the newspaper's report.

-Johnson did impose the third lockdown, in January, though critics say it could have been avoided had he yielded to pressure from senior ministers to make the second lockdown more stringent.
+"If he did say those things, he's got to explain it," he told broadcasters.
+Johnson did impose a third lockdown, in January, though critics say it could have been avoided had he yielded to pressure from senior ministers to make the second lockdown more stringent.

+Britain has the world's fifth worst official COVID-19 death toll, with 127,681 deaths, after the United States, Brazil, Mexico and India, according to Johns Hopkins University of Medicine.
 JOHNSON UNDER FIRE

-Johnson's opponents say he acted too slowly to stop the spread of the virus and then bungled both the strategy and the execution of the government's response, often delaying imposing lockdowns at crucial moments.
-Johnson has resisted calls for an immediate inquiry into the handling of the crisis and ministers say that, while they have not got everything right, they were making decisions at speed and have one of the best vaccination programs in the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)